-\Please note that all assignments are expected to be the original work of the student and students are not to employ text generation software (for example, ChatGPT).
+Please note that all assignments are expected to be the original work of the student and the use of text generation software (for example, ChatGPT) is strongly discouraged.

-There are three required Learning Tasks for this course.
+There are three required Learning Tasks for this course (tous les travaux seront écrits en français)

-- 1. LEARNING TASK 1: Reflection on Field II Experience (30%) (Due: Thursday July 11, 2024) - Part I: Students will prepare a structured reflection on Field II experiences.
-Topics to explore are: - (i) Teaching in Immersion challenges and lessons learned - (ii) Classroom management what were your challenges? - (iii) Differentiation what did you learn about differentiating to support students in Field II? - (iv) Assessment what experiences did you have in learning about assessment?
+- LEARNING TASK 1: Reflection on Field II Experience (30%) (Due: Thursday July 10, 2025) Part I: Students will prepare a structured reflection on Field II experiences.
+Topics to explore are: - (i) Teaching in Immersion, FSL or Francophone context challenges and lessons learned - (ii) Classroom management what were your challenges? - (iii) Differentiation what did you learn about differentiating to support students in Field II? - (iv) Assessment what experiences did you have in learning about assessment?